lydtechconsulting/component-test-framework/README.md

 [[Back To Top](README.md#component-test-framework)]

-## CTF Versioning
+## Versioning

-For auto increment of patch version, merge a change to `main`.
+- To increment the major version, start commit message with `major:` or `BREAKING CHANGE:`.

-For manual increment of minor or major version, start commit message with `feat:`.
+- To increment the minor version, start commit message with `feat:`.
+- Otherwise the patch version is incremented.